kusumotonorio/karakuri/README.md

 </div>

-# Karakuri
+# karakuri

-A hierarchical finite state machine library for Factor
+karakuri is a hierarchical finite state machine library for Factor.